-Kada Prasad Recipe: Authentic Gurudwara Style Atte Ka Halwa
+Kada Prasad Recipe: Gurudwara Style Atte Ka Halwa

 What is Kada Prasad?

-Kada Prasad (or Karah Parshad) is a type of whole whole flour halwa prepared daily in Gurudwaras (Sikh temples) and served to all visitors as a sacred offering.
-It is prepared with a devotion known as "sewa," while reciting prayers.
+Kada Prasad (Karah Parshad) is whole wheat flour halwa prepared daily in Gurudwaras and served to all visitors as a sacred offering.
+It is made with devotion — "sewa" — while prayers are recited.

-๐Ÿ’ก The Rule of Equality: Kada Prasad represents equality.
-The ingredients (flour, ghee, sugar, water) are used in equal measure, symbolizing that everyone, regardless of caste or status, is equal before the Divine.
+The Rule of Equality: Kada Prasad represents equality.
+Flour, ghee, sugar, and water are used in equal measure — everyone, regardless of caste or status, is equal before the Divine.

 Forget tablespoons.
-This recipe works on VOLUME ratios.
+This kada prasad recipe works on volume ratios — cups, not grams.

 Myths About Making Atte Ka Halwa